 Use the adhesive in your light strip or hot glue to attach it to the ceiling of the frame (we ended up having to use hot glue, so keep and eye on the lights to make sure they don't fall)

-Feed the light strip's cable through the hole drilled in the prior step
+Feed the male end of the connector through the hole drilled in the prior step

 Plug in lights to your 12V adapter and turn them on to test